-Dr Chin-Hao Huang specialises in international security, with a focus on China and Asia.
-He is the recipient of the Lee Kong Chian NUS-Stanford University Distinguished Fellowship on Contemporary Southeast Asia (2017-2018), as well as the American Political Science Association Foreign Policy Section Best Paper Award (2014) for his research on China’s compliance behaviour in multilateral security institutions.
-His publications have appeared in The China Quarterly, The China Journal, International Peacekeeping, and in edited volumes through Oxford University Press and Routledge, among others.
-He has testified and presented on China’s foreign affairs before the US-China Economic and Security Review Commission, US Congress.
-He has also served as a consultant for US and European foundations, governments, and companies on their strategies and policies in Asia.
-His current book manuscript in preparation for review is on Power, Restraint, and China’s Rise.
-He received his PhD in political science from the University of Southern California and BS with honours from Georgetown University.
+Assistant Professor Chin-Hao Huang’s research and teaching focus on China’s foreign relations, the international relations of East Asia, and international security.
+He is the recipient of the Lee Kong Chian National University of Singapore-Stanford University Distinguished Fellowship on Contemporary Southeast Asia (2018-2019) and the American Political Science Association’s Foreign Policy Section Best Paper Award (2014).
+He is the author or co-author of three books, including his latest manuscript, Power, Restraint, and China’s Rise (Columbia University Press, 2022).
+His work has appeared or are forthcoming in International Organization, The China Quarterly, The China Journal, Asian Survey, Contemporary Southeast Asia, and International Peacekeeping, and in edited volumes through Oxford University Press and Routledge, among others.
+He has testified on China’s foreign affairs before the US-China Economic and Security Review Commission, US Congress.
+He has also served as a consultant for US and European foundations, governments, and companies on their strategies and policies in the Asia-Pacific.
+Until 2009, he was a researcher at the Stockholm International Peace Research Institute, and prior to that worked with the Freeman Chair in China Studies at the Center for Strategic and International Studies in Washington, DC.
+His Doctor of Philosophy and Bachelor of Science are respectively from the University of Southern California and Georgetown University.

 International relations of East Asia

 Chinese foreign and security policy

 Asst Prof Huang’s Google Scholar website

 Huang, C. 2022.
 (In press).
 Power, Restraint, and China’s Rise.
 New York: Columbia University Press.